hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 ### Fee types

-The airdrop transaction would include several types of fees, a different set of them would be applicable, based on the conditions the airdrop is performed to.
+The airdrop transaction will include several types of fees, a different set of them will be applicable, based on the characteristics of the airdrop.
 The list of fees is:

 - Airdrop fee covering the operation itself
 - Association fee covering a pre-paid fee for associating the token being airdropped to the receiver, in case there is a missing relationship between the two